-Real Madrid is the early soccer betting favorite to win the UEFA Champions League Final versus Juventus at Millennium Stadium in Cardiff, Wales on June 3rd.
+Real Madrid is the early online soccer betting favorite to win the UEFA Champions League Final versus Juventus at Millennium Stadium in Cardiff, Wales on June 3rd.

 How Real Madrid got there

 You current reigning and defending champions Real Madrid finished second in group F with three wins, three draws, no losses, and 12 points, two behind group winner Borussia Dortmund.
 In the knockout phase, the Whites went on a tear, winning five games in a row, and eliminating Napoli (6-2 aggregate), Bayern Munich (6-3 agg.), and Atlético Madrid (4-2 agg.).
 While Bayern has long lost its status as Real’s bête noire, the merengues continue to be the bane of Atleti’s manager Diego Simeone – the White Whale to his Captain Ahab.

 Real beat Atlético 3-0 in the first leg of the semifinals thanks to Cristiano Ronaldo’s second straight hat-trick and third consecutive multi-goal performance.
 The Portuguese star became the first player to score ten or more goals in six consecutive seasons of the tournament.
 Atlético only had one shot on goal in the first 90 minutes – which is all well and good, because as fans who bet on soccer know, Real’s ‘goalkeeper’ has butterfingers.

 It wouldn’t be all smooth rolling in the second leg, though, as the mattress-makers went all out and cut the lead with two goals early in the game – including well-executed penalty kick by Antoine Griezmann – and gave Real its first loss of the competition.
 Nonetheless, Isco’s goal not only kept Real clear ahead in the aggregate score but kept Real’s streak of 61 consecutive matches in which they have scored alive.